open-telemetry/oteps/text/trace/0107-sampling-priority.md

 Assuming trace-ids are uniformly distributed, `ProbabilitySampler` can generate priority, so the flow could look like this:

-`ExternalprioritySampler.ShouldSample`:
+`ExternalPrioritySampler.ShouldSample`:

 - checks if `sampling.priority` is available in the tracestate
 - if it's not there, invokes `ProbabilitySampler`, which calculates priority and populates it on the attributes
 - updates tracestate

-**Pros**
+#### Pros

-Fallback to `ProbabilitySampler` improves the case when `tracestate` is trimmed so that is a chace for consistent sampling.
+Fallback to `ProbabilitySampler` improves the case when `tracestate` is trimmed so there is a chance sampling could be consistent if same probability calculation algorithm was used.

-**Cons**
+#### Cons

-There is no requirement for trace-ids to be uniformly distributed No clear boundary betwwen `ProbabilitySampler` and `ExternalprioritySampler` needs to expose this priority, even if there is no wrapper.
+- There is no requirement for trace-ids to be uniformly distributed
+- No clear boundary between `ProbabilitySampler` and `ExternalPrioritySampler`.
+`ProbabilitySampler` needs to set priority in attribute even if there is no `ExternalPrioritySampler`.

 ## Future possibilities

 ### Attribute vs field on the span to-be-created

-Collection of attributes that is passed to sampler is empty by default to minimize perf impact.
+Collection of attributes which is passed to sampler is empty by default to minimize perf impact.
 Propagating priority back from sampler to span requires to initialize the collection.

 Creating a new float field on `SamplingDecision` could be an alternative.
-It'd require also adding similar property on Span/SpanData.
+It'd also require adding similar property on Span/SpanData.